David Nicholls (writer): Screenwriting

 Nicholls co-wrote the adapted screenplay of Simpatico (1999) and contributed four scripts to the third series of Cold Feet (2000).
 For the latter, he was nominated for a British Academy Television Craft Award for Best New Writer (Fiction).
 He created the Granada Television pilot and miniseries I Saw You (2000, 2002) and the Tiger Aspect six-part series Rescue Me (2002).
-Rescue Me lasted for only one series before being cancelled.
-Nicholls had written four episodes for the second series before being told of the cancellation.
+Rescue Me lasted for only one series before being cancelled; Nicholls had written four episodes for the second series before being told of the cancellation.
 His anger over this led to him taking a break from screenwriting to concentrate on writing Starter for Ten (2003).
 When he returned to screenwriting, he adapted Much Ado About Nothing into a one-hour segment of the BBC's 2005 ShakespeaRe-Told season.
 For this, he was nominated for the British Academy Television Award for Best Single Drama.
 He wrote a screen adaptation of his novel One Day, which was made into a film starring Anne Hathaway and Jim Sturgess.
 In 2005, he wrote Aftersun for the Old Vic's 24-Hour Play festival.
 The play, starring James Nesbitt, Saffron Burrows, Catherine Tate and Gael García Bernal, was just 10 minutes long.
 Nicholls developed Aftersun into a one-off comedy for BBC One.
 It starred Peter Capaldi and Sarah Parish and was broadcast in 2006.

 In 2006, his film adaptation Starter for 10 was released in cinemas.
 The following year, he wrote And When Did You Last See Your Father?, an adaptation of the memoir by Blake Morrison.
 His adaptation of Tess of the D'Urbervilles for the BBC aired in 2008.
 He has also adapted Great Expectations; the screenplay was listed on the 2009 Brit List, an annual industry poll of the best unmade scripts outside the United States.
 He wrote The 7.39, which was broadcast on BBC One in January 2014.

 In 2015, he wrote the screenplay for Far from the Madding Crowd, an adaptation of Thomas Hardy's 1874 novel of the same name, for BBC Films.
 It is the fourth film adaptation of the novel.

 Nicholls worked on the initial script for Bridget Jones's Baby (2016) but the script was re-written and he was not credited in the film.
 He wrote Patrick Melrose (2018), a five-part television series based on Edward St Aubyn's novels, and received a nomination for the Primetime Emmy Award for Outstanding Writing for a Limited Series, Movie, or Dramatic Special for his work on the show.

+Theatre academic Martin White stated that Nicholl’s "work as a novelist is remarkable for its ability to appeal not only to the widest readership, but also to win plaudits from the most serious critics", noting "[his] ability to fuse, often in a single moment, as in life, both the height and depth of experience, being the sure sign of a writer of distinction".